Blog

-Humidity is most often associated with those really hot Des Moines summer days.
-You know the kind — they’re sticky, muggy and downright uncomfortable.
+Dry air in the house is a common issue during Des Moines winters.
+Humidity is most often associated with those really hot summer days, the sticky, muggy kind that make you uncomfortable.
 That’s because there’s too much moisture in the air.
 But in the wintertime, too little is often the culprit for indoor discomfort.
 Let’s take a look at the symptoms of low humidity levels and what you can do about it.

 Winter is here, and that means dry air.
 Although there are a number of ways to tell if your home’s humidity is too low, we’ve narrowed it down to the six telltale signs we encounter most often.